How to protect your UK savings from inflation

 2. Consider longer-term savings accounts

 If you really want to maximise your savings interest and mitigate the impact of high inflation, it might be worth considering a long-term savings account such as a fixed rate bond.
-These types of accounts require you to lock away your money for a set term – typically one year, two years, three years, five years or six months.
+These types of accounts require you to lock away your money for a set term – typically one year, two years, three years, five years or six months

 In return, you’ll receive a guaranteed, fixed rate of interest that’s usually higher than that on instant access and easy access savings accounts.
 Generally speaking, the longer you can afford to lock your money away, the higher the interest rate will be.

-While fixed rate bonds can be a good option for anyone wanting to beat inflation with their savings, it’s important to note that they won’t suit everyone.
+While fixed rate bonds can be a good option for anyone exploring how to beat inflation with their savings, it’s important to note that they won’t suit everyone.
 Once you make your initial deposit, you can’t access your cash until the account matures (at least not without incurring a penalty).
 So if there’s a chance you’ll need to access your savings before the end of the term, or if you want to use the money to cover emergency expenses, this probably isn’t the right type of account for you.

 If you’re looking for a more flexible savings option, you may want to consider a notice account or an easy access savings account.
 While the interest rate will usually be lower, there are still plenty of competitive deals out there if you’re prepared to do your research.